RezaGolpayegani/DLSW_Interface/README.md

 # DLSW_Interface
 This Repo includes the interface of DLSW project.

-Intall Ollama with following command:
+Intall Ollama with following command: (This is only for Linux if you use another OS check this link out: https://ollama.com/download/mac)
 ```
 curl -fsSL https://ollama.com/install.sh | sh
 ```